Sites: CDL-Atlanta, CDL-Oxford, CDL-Paris, CDL-Seattle, CDL-Toronto

 Streams: Manufacturing, Space

-Jeff Thornburg is a career space engineer and leader who brings a wealth of valuable experience to the CDL team.
-Jeff is currently the senior vice president of engineering for Agility Robotics and the founder of two space companies – Portal Space Systems and Interstellar Technologies.
-Jeff has previously led the growth of Amazon’s Kuiper satellite mechanical engineering and manufacturing teams as the director of engineering.
-Other notable roles include being the vice president for propulsion engineering at Stratolaunch where he worked with the late Paul Allen, and becoming the senior director of propulsion engineering at SpaceX in Hawthorne, California.
-There, he served as the principal engineer and architect of the Raptor engine development program for the Starship and Starship Booster.
+Jeff Thornburg is a career space engineer and technology leader who brings a wealth of valuable experience to the CDL team.
+Jeff is currently the chief of engineering for Commonwealth Fusion Systems and is the founder of two space companies – Portal Space Systems and Interstellar Technologies.
+Prior work has seen Jeff lead the growth of Agility Robotics as their SVP of engineering, and Amazon’s Kuiper satellite mechanical engineering and manufacturing teams as the director of engineering, with other notable roles as the vice president for propulsion engineering at Stratolaunch working with the late Paul Allen; and becoming the senior director of propulsion engineering at SpaceX in Hawthorne, CA, serving as the principal engineer and architect of the Raptor engine development program for the Starship and Starship Booster.
 Jeff also served as the second vice president of propulsion engineering at SpaceX overseeing flight, test, development and research operations while also supporting customer interactions, including those with NASA and the U.S. Air Force.

-He oversaw six successful Falcon 9 launches during his time as the vice president of propulsion, and coordinated qualification and certification activities with the U.S. Air Force and NASA.
+Jeff oversaw six successful Falcon 9 launches during his time as the VP of propulsion, and coordinated qualification and certification activities with the U.S. Air Force and NASA.
 He was also a lead propulsion engineer and turbomachinery technical project manager for the J-2X engine development program at the NASA Marshall Space Flight Center.
-Jeff spent 4 years working for Aerojet as an engineering director for their liquid engine turbomachinery group, and served as the site manager for the Aerojet-Woodland Hills engineering office in Woodland Hills, California.
+Jeff spent four years working for Aerojet as an engineering director for their liquid engine turbomachinery group, and served as the site manager for the Aerojet-Woodland Hills engineering office in Woodland Hills, CA.